WeiXunElements/things-file-selector/README.md

     polyserve

-Once running, you can preview your element at `http://localhost:8080/components/things-image-selector/`, where `things-image-selector` is the name of the directory containing it.
+Once running, you can preview your element at `http://localhost:8080/components/things-file-selector/`, where `things-file-selector` is the name of the directory containing it.

 ## Example 1.
 Things image selector
-`<things-image-selector>` Things image selector
+`<things-file-selector>` Things File selector